Shepparton woman arrested for stealing can of pre-workout - Shepparton News

 “Theft is rife throughout her whole criminal history, that’s concerning and of issue to the community,” Police prosecutor Senior Constable Liam Murdock said.

-The court was told she was later found walking along Benalla Rd, where police located the can in her bag and arrested her for theft and committing an indictable offence while on bail.
+The court was told Dempsey was later found walking along Benalla Rd, where police located the can in her bag and arrested her for theft and committing an indictable offence while on bail.

 The accused's lawyer Lauren Bull entered pleas of guilty to the charges on behalf of her client, telling the court she was currently on a community corrections order along with a deferral for which she was on bail.

-Ms Bull said her client had "long term quite significant mental health issues" stemming from a "couple of decades" of diagnosis.
+Ms Bull said her client had "long-term quite significant mental health issues".

 She referred to the offending as "very low level" shop thefts.